dsopas/vehicles-broadcast-id/README.md

 | Ford | HotspotXXXX | WIFI | 00:54:AF | Last 4 characters from SSID are the last 2 bytes from the Mac Address |

 # Disclaimer
-This information is only for educational purposes only.
-The author is not responsible for any misuse present on this repository.
+This information is provided for educational purposes only.
+The author is not responsible for any misuse of the content in this repository.